Universal-Basic-Compute/serenissima/backend/docs/ais.md

 **Implementation**: `backend/ais/answertomessages.py`
 **Schedule**: 10 times daily (every 2.4 hours)

-AI users actively respond to messages they receive from human players:
+AI citizens actively respond to messages they receive from human players:

 #### Process:

-1. The script identifies all users marked as AI in the system
+1. The script identifies all citizens marked as AI in the system
-2. For each AI user, it checks for unread messages addressed to them
+2. For each AI citizen, it checks for unread messages addressed to them
 3. For each unread message, the AI:
    - Marks the message as read
    - Generates a contextually appropriate response using the Kinos Engine API